Alachisoft/NCache-Samples/java/jcache/README.md

 ### Prerequisites

 Before the sample application is executed make sure that:

-    config.properties have been changed according to the configurations.
+    - config.properties have been changed according to the configurations.
-        Change the cache name
+        - Change the cache name.
-    By default this sample uses 'demoCache', make sure that cache is running.
+    - By default this sample uses 'demoCache', make sure that cache is running.

 ### HOW TO CONFIGURE

-There are 3 ways to load NCacheCachingProvider
+There are 3 ways to load NCacheCachingProvider.

 	1 - The META-INF/services/javax.cache.spi.CachingProvider service definition that is located in the ncache-client maven package assures that applications using the javax.cache.Caching bootstrap class use the Coherence JCache provider by default.